ahernandezlopez/lk-coding-exercise-product-engineer-react-native/README.md

 Our Product Engineering team conducted some users interviews and concluded that our users enjoy collecting Pokémon.
 We decided to invest some time building a proof of concept to help us decide if we should do more in this area.

 One of our team members recently initiated a project to develop a mobile application using React Native and [Expo](https://expo.dev/) that serves as a comprehensive Pokémon catalogue with search functionality.
-However, they have had to take an unexpected leave of absence, and we require your expertise to carry this project forward.
+You have been appointed as the Product Engineer in charge of carrying this project forward.

-Your mission involves the following objectives:
+Your goals for this task are the following:

  - Pick up where our Product Engineer left off: You are provided with the current state of the application for you to review and understand the progress made thus far.
  - Ensure Optimal Performance: As you develop, keep in mind that the application should remain responsive and performant.